AWS Lambda logo

 TypeScript

-Execution and Limits
+Execution Limits and Resource Quotas

 Min.
 Memory